gurrrrrrett3/light/docs/api/internals/io/input.md

 You'll need to provide a valid [Writer](./writer/index.md), [Datatype](../../datatypes/index.md), and some data to serialize.
 You can deserialize the data with [Output](./output.md).

+!!! danger "Use correct data"

+    If the data is incorrect, this function may error.

 !!! danger "The buffer may change"